Introduction: Pressing, Cutting and Pinning

 Now we'll cut them out!

-I prefer to use a rotary cutter to cut out my pieces, but you can use dressmaker's shears to cut out your pieces too!
+I prefer to use a rotary cutter to cut out my pattern pieces if I can, but you can use dressmaker's shears to cut out your pieces too!

 If you're using scissors, cut right on the lines you marked.
 Use long, clean cuts.
 The shorter the cuts, the more jagged your edge will be.

-We're going to pin each set of pieces together with the right sides facing each other.
+Most often, pattern pieces are pinned together with the right sides facing each other.
 The "right" side is the side of the fabric that you want on the outside at the end.

 For solid colored fabric, you don't need to worry too much about it.
 For patterned fabrics, the "right" side will be the one that's more colorful.